Frequently Asked Questions

 Answer Engine Optimization (AEO) Strategy & AI Search

-What is a question-based AEO strategy and why is it important for AI search in 2026?
+What is a question-based AEO strategy and why is it essential for AI search in 2026?

-A question-based Answer Engine Optimization (AEO) strategy focuses on creating content that directly answers the specific, natural language questions users ask AI models like ChatGPT, Perplexity, and Gemini.
+A question-based Answer Engine Optimization (AEO) strategy involves creating content that directly answers the specific, natural language questions users ask AI models like ChatGPT, Perplexity, and Gemini, rather than targeting keywords.
 This approach is essential because AI search functions as a reasoning engine, not a keyword-matching algorithm.
+Traditional keyword-first content often fails because it's broad and definitional, while AI models prioritize content that provides direct, contextual answers to specific problems.
 Data shows that content with question-formatted headers is cited more frequently, and a significant portion of AI citations come from the beginning of a page.
-To succeed in 2026, content teams must shift from a keyword-centric playbook to a strategy focused on discovering and answering the real questions their audience is asking across all stages of the buyer's journey. (source)
+To succeed in 2026, content teams must shift from a keyword-centric playbook to a strategy focused on discovering and answering the real questions their audience is asking across all stages of the buyer's journey.
+Source

 How does keyword-first content fail in AI search?